aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/arcshape/_index.md

 ```

 Sets the begin arrow head length of the line.
-[MsoArrowheadLength](../../com.aspose.cells/msoarrowheadlength).
+See [MsoArrowheadLength](../../com.aspose.cells/msoarrowheadlength).
 NOTE: This member is now obsolete.
 Instead, please use Shape.Line.BeginArrowheadLength property.
 This property will be removed 12 months later since August 2016.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |